roman7r/Gitty-the-first/README.md

-# Gitty-the-first
-Lerning
+This test do:
-This test registrate new user in <https://mta.ua/>
+* New user registration in <https://mta.ua/>
+* Compare personal data user

+To run test use pytest, file test_login.py